Lisa Eldridge Crystal Nebula Review: Is This the Best Liquid Highlighter?

 One of the most common questions regarding Lisa Eldridge Elevated Glow Highlighters is how they interact with other products.
 Here is how I’ve found it works best:

-- Over Foundation: I prefer tapping it on with my ring finger.
-It doesn't "lift" or dissolve the foundation or skin tint underneath, which is a common flaw in other luxury liquid highlighters.
+• Over Foundation: I prefer tapping this product on with my fingers.
+When applying, it doesn't "lift" or dissolve my foundation or skin tint underneath, which is a common flaw in other liquid highlighters.
 I have found a little goes a long way, and it's better to start with too little than too much.

-- As a Primer: Lisa Eldridge’s signature technique is to apply the highlighter before foundation to create a luminous base.
+• As a Primer: Lisa Eldridge’s signature technique is to apply the highlighter before foundation to create a luminous base.
 I’ll be honest: I can never seem to remember to do this before foundation!
 However, the few times I did remember, it created a beautiful, very subtle glow.
-You can see Lisa's full technique in the video I’ve linked above!
+You can watch Lisa's full technique in the video above!

 This is the "make or break" for many.
 Because of the smoothing film-former, it is pretty forgiving on pores and fine lines, especially if you keep the application light.
 While it won't magically erase deep wrinkles, it certainly doesn't highlight them the way powder highlighters tend to do.